By Catherine Diggs

-In his decades-long career, Sundiata has tapped into pretty much every aspect of the performing arts: theatre performance, percussion in all its forms, vocals, acting, dance, composing and producing music, choreography, stage directing, light and sound design, event curation, record label ownership, artist management, photography, and videography.
-And all that, whilst being a family man, a husband, and a father to nine beautiful children: Latonya, Naeemah, Nickie, Sulaman, Dorian, Rashid, Lon, Malik, and Hassan, who tragically passed in 2012.
-May he rest in heaven.
+In his decades-long career, Sundiata has tapped into pretty much every aspect of the performing arts: percussion in all its forms, vocals, acting, dance, composing and producing music, choreography, stage directing, light and sound design, event curation, record label ownership, artist management, photography, and videography.
+All the while being a family man, a husband (Fausta Britton), and a father to nine beautiful children: Latonya, Naeemah, Nickie, Sulaman, Dorian, Rashid, Lon, Malik, and Hassan, who tragically passed in 2012.
+May he Rest in Paradise.

-In short, his life story offers an enlightening lens into Detroit’s dense music history since the 60s and its impact on the rest of the world.
-He has been directly involved in the making of major musical movements such as, Classical, Jazz, African, Latin, R&B, Rock, Funk, Pop, Hip Hop, House, and Techno.
+Sundiata’s life story offers an enlightening lens into Detroit’s dense music and theatre history since the 60s and its impact on the rest of the world.
+He has been directly involved in the making of major musical movements such as, classical, jazz, African, Latin, r&b, rock, funk, pop, hip hop, house, and Detroit Techno.
 He has paved the way for other artists to thrive for generations to come.
 And yet, one cannot easily look up his impactful life story online or read a book, let alone, an article about it.
 This magazine feature serves as a first step to remedying this situation.
-But before venturing too far into that discussion, I thought it would be valuable to share some of the projects that Sundiata is currently working on:
+But before diving into his story, here are some of the projects that Sundiata is currently working on:

 - The reality TV show, “The Show Goes On”, produced by Rashid Mausi about the ins and outs of show business, in which Sundiata stars as one of the main characters.
 It can be viewed on https://thearetha.com/theshowgoeson/